jeromedejaegher/SVD-evolutive-CNN/README.md

 Toy example of a tool to optimize CNN layers widths, according their singular values decomposition (SVD).

 ## Idea and principle
-Given a NN structure, the tool performs a SVD decompozition, pruns low-energy/low variance dims, and adds new dims based on the energy distribution of the singular vectors.
+Given a NN structure, the tool performs a SVD decomposition, pruns low-energy/low variance dims, and adds new dims based on the energy distribution of the singular vectors.

 ## Usage :
 Given a general network architecture, it optimizes layers-width during training, enabling to use networks weights from a step to the other.